 Office supplies.
 Employees at a company using the Extend app can now receive a virtual card instantly on their phone and make purchases at the point of sale at retail stores.
 This makes it easy to buy last-minute items.

 Onboarding.
 For new-hires who have yet to receive a corporate card, virtual cards in a mobile wallet allow for immediate spending.
 Receiving a traditional plastic card can take several days or longer.

 On the corporate side, expense reports don't have to be processed, which can cost as much as $58 for a first-pass and $52 for corrections, according to the Global Business Travel Association.

-For issuers, TSYS's work behind the scenes minimizes the potential for fraud.
+For issuers, TSYS's work behind the scenes minimises the potential for fraud.
 Extend's mobile wallet technology relies on TSYS' Virtual Payment Precept (VPP), a payables solution that enables the generation of secure, virtual, single-use account information in real-time with more control over account and transaction parameters.
 VPP allows issuers to broaden their virtual card issuer solutions through the payments networks.

 With VPP, a virtual card number — or token — is created to represent a permanent card number.
-The tokenization process substitutes a series of unrelated characters for the actual account number in order to thwart fraudsters.
+The tokenisation process substitutes a series of unrelated characters for the actual account number in order to thwart fraudsters.
 Yet with Extend, VPP takes it one step further.
 With the provisioning to the Extend app, the token that was created initially, actually has another token created for it.
 Think of it as encrypting a data set that already has a layer of encryption.
-This “tokenizing" of the token adds another layer of security that takes a low chance of fraud and reduces it further.
+This “tokenising" of the token adds another layer of security that takes a low chance of fraud and reduces it further.

 Future-proofing corporate payments